Universal G-Code Sender (UGS)

 orZ+

-depending on the 3D printer) until the point of the plotting instrument is about 5mm separated from the plotting surface.
-Write this numbers down. - Switch to the Toolbox and Click
+depending on the 3D printer) until the point of the plotting instrument is a comfortable height (3mm is good) above the plotting surface.
+You can find a ruler for measuring Z-Height here.
+Write this number down, it'll be thez_navigation_height

 Reset Zero